schrodingercats-sudo/upi-scam-checker/RENDER_DEPLOYMENT.md

        "Hard-coded security rule triggered",
        "Cannot be bypassed by ML manipulation"
      ],
      "recommended_action": "BLOCKED: This is a confirmed scam message.
-Do not interact."
+Do not interact.", "blocked_by": "immediate_pattern",
+     "backend": "Render Python Backend"
    }
    ```